Now freely downloadable worldwide, as a protest against censorship

 For press freedom:

 With judicial praise for its accuracy, The Cover-up General set a globally unique precedent: a full ban reversed with explicit court validation of factual content.
-This combination is exceptionally rare in censorship history.

 •